zachjlewis/zachjlewis.github.io/_pages/e_i.md

 * [Intersectionality Matters!](https://www.aapf.org/intersectionality-matters) hosted by Kimberlé Crenshaw and members of the African American Policy Forum
 * [abolition is for everybody](https://initiatejustice.org/podcast/) hosted by Initiate Justice

-<font size="9"> Give </font>
+<font size="11"> Give </font>

 There are multiple ways to give.
 Two of the most common include donating your money and your time.

 **Donate Money**

 I will match donations to the charities below up to $100 per month.
-Fill out [this Google form]() telling me which charity you've donated to and how much, and I'll follow up letting you know if your donation has been matched.
+Fill out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLScc68816mijah8-ujKQjmsR0DMZ8SeWL0h6YlBXXAq399hvBg/viewform?usp=sf_link) telling me which charity you've donated to and how much, and I'll follow up letting you know if your donation has been matched.
 If you don't hear from me, that means I've reached my maximum donation for the month--not a bad thing!
 Thank you for giving. _NB: I've sorted the charities into their primary aspiration, but have selected intersectional organizations when possible.
 The division is primarily so that, in a given month, if you've committed to giving to a certain cause, you're able to do that.
 Additionally, when possible, these organizations are local to Madison, WI._

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScc68816mijah8-ujKQjmsR0DMZ8SeWL0h6YlBXXAq399hvBg/viewform?embedded=true" width="640" height="1239" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 Anti-Racism Funds
 * [Urban Triage](https://urbantriage.org/about/mission-vision) is an organization that works to "foster, develop, and strengthen Black economic power, Black families’ self-sufficiency, community leadership, advocacy, and family success through transformative education, psychoeducation, community engagement, trauma response, healing, and cultural heritage."